 - The second step is to determine a reasonable timeline for the peer feedback.
 This can be tricky in spring and summer courses, as assignment due dates usually come fast and furious!
 For example, if you want the assignment submitted to you on Friday, students should be sharing their drafts for peer feedback no later than Wednesday (but Monday or Tuesday would be best).
 There needs to be time for peers to provide the feedback and for the student to implement the feedback before submitting.

 - The third step is to decide on which students will provide feedback to one another.
 It is overwhelming to ask students to review the work of all of their classmates.
 Instead, you will want to assign pairs or small groups.
-You can implement this in your course by either formally using the Groups tool in your LMS (e.g., Blackboard) or you can create forums for each pair or group.
-There are pros and cons to both approaches
+You can implement this in your course by either formally using the Peer Review tool in Canvas, formal Groups in Canvas, or you can create forums for each pair or group.
+There are pros and cons to each of these approaches

-- If you use the formal Groups tool, only students in each group will see the assignments, discussion, and feedback.
+- If you use the formal Peer Review tool or formal Groups in Canvas, only students in each group will see the assignments, discussion, and feedback.
 This limits the ability to see a really wide variety of their peers’ work

 - If you create different forums for your “groups” on the course discussion board, all students will still be able to see each other’s assignments, but should be instructed to only provide feedback to their group.
 Since everyone can see the feedback, students may be more guarded in their feedback